app4pc/angular2-bible/Readme.md

 # Angular 2:
-A demo project angular2 beta that had covered all functionality(e.g. routing, nested routing, directives, pipe, dependency injection etc) in easy understanding way
+A demo project angular2 beta that had covered all functionality(e.g. routing, nested routing, Directives, custom & inbuilt pipe, dependency injection etc) in easy understanding way

 # How to run